pontem-network/aptos-core/documentation/specifications/network/README.md

     * `"/dns6/<name>/tcp/<port>"`
 2. Secure Transport Upgrade:
     * `"/noise-ik/<x25519-public-key>"`
-3. AptosNet Handshake Upgrade:
+3. PontNet Handshake Upgrade:
     * `"/handshake/<version>"`

-For example, a full AptosNet `NetworkAddress` in human-readable format:
+For example, a full PontNet `NetworkAddress` in human-readable format:

 ```
 "/ip4/10.0.0.61/tcp/6080/noise-ik/080e287879c918794170e258bfaddd75acac5b3e350419044655e4983a487120/handshake/0"
 ```

-AptosNet `NetworkAddress`es are advertised via the [onchain discovery protocol](onchain-discovery.md) or stored in local configurations.
+PontNet `NetworkAddress`es are advertised via the [onchain discovery protocol](onchain-discovery.md) or stored in local configurations.

 ## Discovery

-AptosNet does not prescribe a method for node discovery.
+PontNet does not prescribe a method for node discovery.
 Different discovery mechanisms are used in the validator and full-node networks:

 * Validators use the [onchain discovery protocol](onchain-discovery.md) to discover each other.
 * All nodes use the [onchain discovery protocol](onchain-discovery.md) to discover VFNs.
 * Discovery information needed to bootstrap initially is provided as "seed" peers through configuration.

-These protocols operate on top of the core AptosNet protocol.
+These protocols operate on top of the core PontNet protocol.

 ## Connection Lifecycle